ricardosouzamorais/customers-app/README.md

 ### Custom database file

-In case you want to provide an external SQLite database file and independently of name, you can do this way:
+In case you want to provide an external SQLite database file and independently of name, you can do this way (not detached):

 ```bash
 docker run \